 On April 9th 1917, the British attacked the German lines at Arras.
 This battle lasted until May 16th, and claimed the lives of five Gamlingay men, none of whom have known graves.
 The notorious Battle of Passchendaele, July 31st-November 6th, claimed four further victims, while the First Battle of Cambrai, November 20th-December 7th, added another four.

-Or did it?
 Of all the survivors traced so far, 16 had wounds that no doubt plagued them for the rest of their lives.
 At least four were amputees.
 And the pain did not stop with the men themselves.
 It is impossible to imagine how Harry and Clara Whitbread of Church End felt after the war.
 Their son Arthur was killed on December 23rd, 1916, then another son George was killed on March 28th, 1918.
 Finally a third son, Ernest, returned to Gamlingay with both legs amputated.
-The fact that Ernie had his ‘Gallant Conduct place on record’ for single-handedly digging out a machine gun team after they had been buried by shell fire probably did not help.
+The fact that Ernie had won the Military Medal for single-handedly digging out a machine gun team after they had been buried by shell fire probably did not help.

-On a lighter note, two of the village boys learnt to fly.
-Henry (John) Hall, was a flying instructor, and during the war, landed his aircraft in a field near his home in Station Road (Manor Farm), so he could take breakfast with his mother!
+On a lighter note, three young men from the village learnt to fly.
+H. H. (John) Hall, was a flying instructor, and during the war, landed his aircraft in a field near his home, Manor Farm in Station Road, so he could take breakfast with his mother!
 The second pilot was Gus Orlebar, from Tetworth Hall, who saw fierce action as a fighter pilot, with seven victories to his name by the end of the war.
+Billy Knibbs was the third Gamlingay aviator, also serving on the western front.
+All three survived the war.
 Latterly, some ex soldiers injected a little colour into village life.
 One such was Lissy Norman, who into the 1960’s could still be seen about the village wearing the tropical pith helmet he had been issued while serving in Mesopotamia during WW1.

 But the overall picture is one of great sadness.
 Six village men had been taken Prisoner of War, including Stanley Titmus and Herbert Lowings.
 Stan received a note from Buckingham Palace wishing him well on his release.
 Several, including Herbert Lowings, had been gassed.
 Most returned to work the land, and those that couldn’t did what they could.
 Amputee Bill Theobalds had a cobblers shop in Church End, while another amputee, Ted Housden, ran a sweet shop near the church.
 Some, like Charlie Wright, eventually found they were unable to make a living from market gardening and left the village to find work.
 Others, like Arthur Swannell, who was wounded in 1916, remained working on the land.